Analyst Says Signs Point to Higher Gold Prices

 The jump in Treasury yields is unlikely to affect gold significantly, as most agree that Treasuries are in a worrisome spot due to a sinking yield curve.
 Should the curve indeed turn flat, many analysts warn that an economic crisis will follow.

 As gold moves towards $1,400 an ounce in H2 2019, its rise should provide support for silver prices and allow them to go higher.
-In the meantime, gold bugs can rest in knowing that the yellow metal has held above its 200-day moving average even during selling in a clear display of technical strength.european central bank, federal reserve, silver
+In the meantime, gold bugs can rest in knowing that the yellow metal has held above its 200-day moving average even during selling in a clear display of technical strength.european central bank, Featured, federal reserve, silver